arclab-hku/Event_based_VO-VIO-SLAM/README.md

 ~~~

 ## 2. PL-EVIO
-This work proposed the event-based VIO framework with point and line features, including: pruely event (PL-EIO) and event+image (PL-EVIO).
+This work proposed the event-based visual-inertial odometry (EVIO) framework with point and line features, including: pruely event (PL-EIO) and event+image (PL-EVIO).
 It is reliable and accurate enough to provide onboard pose feedback control for the quadrotor to achieve aggressive motion, e.g. flipping.
 * PDF can be downloaded [here](https://arxiv.org/abs/2209.12160)
 * [Results (raw trajectories)](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM/blob/main/Results_for_comparison.md)